Notice of Pre-AIA or AIA Status

 A patent for a claimed invention may not be obtained, notwithstanding that the claimed invention is not identically disclosed as set forth in section 102, if the differences between the claimed invention and the prior art are such that the claimed invention as a whole would have been obvious before the effective filing date of the claimed invention to a person having ordinary skill in the art to which the claimed invention pertains.
 Patentability shall not be negated by the manner in which the invention was made.

 Claims 1 – 19 are rejected under 35 U.S.C.
 103 as being unpatentable over Albl et al. (DE102018204291) in view of Chen (CN211519227), both cited by Applicant.
-In regard to claims 1 and 11, Albl discloses a powertrain system, comprising two subsystems, the two subsystems are disposed side by side in a first direction and are symmetrical to each other, each of the subsystems comprises a motor (Fig. 2, items EM1 and EM2), a deceleration mechanism (Fig. 2, items SE1 and SE2), and an output shaft (Fig. 2, item 11), a rotation shaft of the motor is disposed in a second direction (Fig. 2, item 7), and the deceleration mechanism comprises a cylindrical gear pair (Fig. 2, item St1) and a bevel gear pair (Fig. 2, item K), wherein in each of the subsystems, the cylindrical gear pair comprises an active cylindrical gear and a driven cylindrical gear, an axis of the active cylindrical gear is disposed in the second direction, and the active cylindrical gear is transmittedly connected to the rotation shaft of the motor (Fig. 2), and the driven cylindrical gear is located on a side that is of the active cylindrical gear and that is distal from the other subsystem (Fig. 2), the bevel gear pair comprises an active bevel gear and a driven bevel gear, the active bevel gear is located on a side that is of the driven cylindrical gear and that is proximate to the motor (Fig. 2), and the active bevel gear is transmittedly connected to the driven cylindrical gear (Fig. 2), and an axis of the driven bevel gear is disposed in the first direction, the driven bevel gear is located on a side that is of the motor and that is distal from the other subsystem, and the driven bevel gear is transmittedly connected to the output shaft (Fig. 2), and the first direction and the second direction are disposed at an included angle (Fig. 2).
+In regard to claims 1 and 11, Albl discloses a powertrain system, comprising two subsystems, the two subsystems are disposed side by side in a first direction and are symmetrical to each other, and the two subsystems are further disposed between two driving wheels, each of the subsystems comprises a motor (Fig. 2, items EM1 and EM2), a deceleration mechanism (Fig. 2, items SE1 and SE2), and an output shaft (Fig. 2, item 11), a rotation shaft of the motor is disposed in a second direction (Fig. 2, item 7), and the deceleration mechanism comprises a cylindrical gear pair (Fig. 2, item St1) and a bevel gear pair (Fig. 2, item K), wherein in each of the subsystems, the cylindrical gear pair comprises an active cylindrical gear and a driven cylindrical gear, an axis of the active cylindrical gear is disposed in the second direction, and the active cylindrical gear is transmittedly connected to the rotation shaft of the motor (Fig. 2), and the driven cylindrical gear is located on a side that is of the active cylindrical gear and that is distal from the other subsystem (Fig. 2), the bevel gear pair comprises an active bevel gear and a driven bevel gear, the active bevel gear is located on a side that is of the driven cylindrical gear and that is proximate to the motor (Fig. 2), and the active bevel gear is transmittedly connected to the driven cylindrical gear (Fig. 2), and an axis of the driven bevel gear is disposed in the first direction, the driven bevel gear is located on a side that is of the motor and that is distal from the other subsystem, and the driven bevel gear is transmittedly connected to the output shaft (Fig. 2), and the first direction and the second direction are disposed at an included angle (Fig. 2).

 In regard to claim 2, Albl discloses wherein the first direction is perpendicular to the second direction (Fig. 2).